politechlab/publicspeak/README.md

 - the code to reproduce results in paper

 ## evaluation and analysis
-- a notebook for generating topic assignments and delete the key - Eva
+- a notebook for generating topic assignments
 - a folder with prompts
 - a script for reading from results and generating metrics